lancaster-university/microbit-v2-samples/mb-build-instructions.md

 python build.py
 ```

-If this fails, for example because you're using GH 2FA and https, then you need to manually fetch all repos:
+If this fails, for example because you're using GH 2FA and https and don't have a personal access token (as per instructions above), then you need to manually fetch all repos:

 ```bash
 cd libraries/